-Date Action By or With Whom Taken M § ED Interval 1 Fri May 12 LAST DAY to receive an FPCA ballot from a member of the U.S. Armed Services or Merchant Marines or a spouse or dependent of a member.
+Date Action By or With Whom Taken M § ED Interval 1 Fri May 10 LAST DAY to receive an FPCA ballot from a member of the U.S. Armed Services or Merchant Marines or a spouse or dependent of a member.
 Note: NO cancellation or receipt mark showing date placed for delivery is required on these ballots.
-City Secretary 9.50(b)(2) +6 May 12 LAST DAY for provisional voter to present ID to voter registrar or execute required affidavit (SOS Form 7-15).
-Voter Registrar 10.30(d) 9.26(d)(3) +6 May 12 LAST DAY for voter registrar to complete the review of provisional ballots.
-Note: The period is one day longer for elections in November of even-numbered years Voter Registrar 10.30(d) +6 May 12 LAST DAY for a vote-by-mail voter to cure certain deficiencies in the carrier envelope.
-Voter 6.72 +6 May 12 Type A cites: FIRST DAY elected officials may qualify and assume duties of office.
+City Secretary 9.50(b)(2) +6 May 10 LAST DAY for provisional voter to present ID to voter registrar or execute required affidavit (SOS Form 9-5).
+Voter Registrar 10.30(d) 9.26(d)(3) +6 May 10 LAST DAY for voter registrar to complete the review of provisional ballots.
+Note: The period is one day longer for elections in Nov. of evennumbered years Voter Registrar 10.30(d) +6 May 10 LAST DAY for a vote-by-mail voter to cure certain deficiencies in the carrier envelope.
+Voter 6.72 +6 May 10 Type A cites: FIRST DAY elected officials may qualify and assume duties of office.
 Note: LGC §22.006 states 5th day after election not counting Sun.
 The resulting day is the 6th day after.
 Officials may not take office until the canvass is complete unless the election was cancelled.
-Candidate with City Secretary 11.23(a) +6 Sun May 14 - Mon May 22 Period to order a runoff election, if necessary.
-Note: This must occur not later than 5th day after canvass.
-Home-rule cities see endnote 3.
-City Council or Mayor 12.01(c)(2) +8 thru +16 Mon May 15 LAST DAY for voter registrar to designate a time of delivery of provisional ballots to the general custodian of election records or presiding judge of the EVBB.
-Note: Must occur before EVBB convenes.
-Because the deadline falls on Sat, it moves to Mon.
-Voter Registrar 10.30(d) +7 (+9) May 15 FIRST DAY a mailed ballot can be rejected if the carrier envelope was not properly executed, the signatures do not match, or is missing a statement of residence.
-Early Voting Ballot Board 6.72 +7 (+9) May 15 LAST DAY for general custodian of election records or presiding judge of the EVBB to retrieve the provisional ballots from the voter registrar.
-City Secretary or Judge of EVBB 10.30(d) +9
+Candidate with City Secretary 11.23(a) +6 Mon May 13 FIRST DAY a mailed ballot can be rejected if the carrier envelope was not properly executed, the signatures do not match, or is missing a statement of residence.
+Early Voting Ballot Board 6.72 +7 (+9) May 13 LAST DAY for the EVBB to convene for counting the provisional ballots or any mail ballots timely and properly received after election day.
+Note: This deadline is the 13th day for elections in Nov. of even-numbered years.
+Early Voting Ballot Board 11.01(b) +9 Tue May 14 LAST DAY for presiding judge of EVBB to mail notices of rejected mail ballots to voters (SOS Form 6-2).
+Judge of EVBB 11.03(a) +10 Wed May 15 LAST DAY for conducting the official canvass of the election.
+City Council 11.12 +11 Thu May 16 LAST DAY to register to vote for the runoff of the May 4 election.
+Voter Voter Registrar 4.07(f) 4.07(g) June 15 runoff - 30 days